tcalmeida/python-django-sraping-news/README.md

-App that automate scraping news from a website and render the collected data using django. \
+App that automate scraping news from a website and renders the collected data using django. \
 Study purposes.